ARMmbed/mbed-os-5-docs/docs/tutorials/porting.md

 ### Summary of steps

+1. Add your target to `targets.json`
+    1. Identify the your target’s features.
+    1. Identify any existing parent targets.
+    1. Identify macros required for you target's compilation
-1. Identify the target’s features.
-Identify whether it derives from any existing supported target, as well as the macros and features that need to be supported at a bare minimum.
-You should also identify supported compilers and the Mbed OS release version.
+    1. Identify supported compilers and the Mbed OS release version.
+    1. Add the target entry in `targets.json`.
+    1. Verify that you can now pass your target to `mbed compile`.
+1. Add your target port
     1. Create the directory structure.
-1. Add the target entry in `targets.json`.
     1. Add an entry for the target in `mbed_rtx.h`.
-1. Add startup code and CMSIS headers, such as device specific register definitions, NVIC headers and **all** relevant drivers from CMSIS specifications: GPIOs, peripheral names, pin maps and others.
-You will also want to add APIs, HAL implementation, and other required headers for the system clocks and any other additional clocks.
+    1. Add startup code and CMSIS headers, NVIC headers and **all** relevant drivers from CMSIS specifications
-<span class="tips">**Tip:** You can find screenshots for the sample implementation that show what the result should look like at the end of this section.</span>
+    1. Implement APIs, HAL, the system clock configuration and any other additional clocks.
     1. Add toolchain-specific linker descriptions.
 1. Add peripherals and pin names for the target.
 1. Compile with CLI on a supported compiler.

-### 1. Identify features, compiler, Mbed OS version, core, CPU name and other features in `targets.json`
+### Identify Target properties

 Our sample target is identified by the following: